VishalSowrirajan/ForkOn/README.md

 **Setup:**
 The developed code was tested with Python 3.7.

-To reproduce the code, run the following command:
+To reproduce the code, clone the repository and run the following command:

 - Download the required dependencies:
 ````